Hungarian Two-Tailed Dog Party: 2014–2018 elections

-The Hungarian Two-tailed Dog Party was closely involved in the campaign during the October 2016 migrant quota referendum, mocking the government's anti-immigrant messages and phrases.
+The Hungarian Two-Tailed Dog Party was closely involved in the campaign during the October 2016 migrant quota referendum, mocking the government's anti-immigrant messages and phrases.
 In response to government posters which read "Did you know?" followed by claimed facts about immigration, the party spent €100,000 of voluntary donations from 4,000 people on posters with satirical slogans, such as "Did you know there's a war in Syria?", "Did you know one million Hungarians want to emigrate to Europe?", "Did you know?
 The perpetrators in most corruption cases are politicians" and "Did you know?
 During the Olympics, the biggest danger to Hungarian participants came from foreign competitors".
 Party leader Gergely Kovács told BBC News that "...
 What we can do is appeal to the millions in Hungary who are upset by the government campaign.
 We want them to know they are not alone".
 The party asked people to cast invalid ballots in the referendum.
 Eventually, 6% of the voters cast a spoiled ballot.

 Shortly before the referendum, the party made a mobile app available for download on its website.
 The app, called "Vote Invalidly", could be used to take a photo of the spoilt votes and publish it.
 MKKP received a fine of 832,000 Hungarian forints for releasing the app, because publishing a ballot paper is illegal (even though the app published them anonymously).
 The fine was later reduced to 100,000 Hungarian forints by the decision of the Curia, based on the argument that publishing ballot papers anonymously did not violate the secrecy of the voting, although it was a misuse of the ballot papers.

-Elections 2018–present
+2018–2022 elections

 The party officially took part in the 2018 parliamentary elections and got 1.73% of the total vote, but no seats.
 Because the party participated in the election, it became eligible to receive government funds, which it spends on the "Rózsa Sándor State Fund Wasting Public Program".

 The party participated in the 2019 European Parliament election.
 Despite an increase to 2.62% of the votes, it did not win a seat.
 Its campaign promises included building an overpass above the country for refugees, opening six Nemzeti Dohánybolt stores outside Hungary, introducing mandatory siesta and banning the Eurovision Song Contest.

 In the 2019 local elections the party ran in four districts of Budapest (II., XII., XIV., XV.) where they had elected one council member each.
 They also formally or informally supported a handful of mayoral candidates, most notably in Ferencváros and Szombathely.
 After the election, newly elected Ferencváros mayor Krisztina Baranyi appointed co-leader Zsuzsanna Döme as one of her deputy mayors.